flatironinstitute/fi-slurm-utils/fi_slurm/API.md

-Description of how the Rust-C API works and how to extend it with future development

 The `fi_slurm` crate contains an API for querying the Slurm daemon from Rust.
 It is centered on a read-only pattern in two steps: requesting data from Slurm with pointers, and transferring data from C to Rust.
 We shall demonstrate with the example of the top-level `get_jobs()` API function.

 We first call the `RawSlurmJobInfo` struct's `load()` method, which initializes a raw pointer to memory owned by the `job_info_msg_t` C struct.
 We pass this pointer into the slurm_load_jobs C function, which we are accessing via an unsafe Rust binding.